Medical questions & health advice by board certified doctors

-"Is chemotherapy only used to treat cancer?
+"Is chemotherapy only used to treat cancer?"

 I am a 33 year old woman with cancer.
 I would like to know what else chemotherapy treats or was it designed just for cancer.

 Other chemotherapy drugs have been designed specifically for class of diseases.
 This is often the case when there is thought or known to be one key genetic mutation that gives cancerous cells the ability to grow at an unregulated rate.
 One such drug is Imatinib, used to treat certain types of leukemia.
 While most chemotherapy agents are used to treat a variety of cancers, some of the drugs are used in the treatment of autoimmune disorders.
 In this case, the ability of some of the drugs to suppress the body's immune system can be beneficial.
 One example is the use of cyclophosphamide in the treatment of severe lupus or other autoimmune kidney diseases.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.